mverleg/k8s_host_db/README.md

 * We need to do this step so that minikube will be able to use the Docker images we are going to build (without us having to publich them in a registry):

       eval $(minikube docker-env)

-  or on Windows with PowerShell:

-      eval (minikube docker-env)

   You will need to do this for each new terminal.